 Python development environment setup.

-Macos comes with Python 3.8 and changing the system python version is not recommended so we use pyenv to be able to use other python versions without modifing the system.
+Recent version of macOS does not come with python command. macos comes with python3 and changing the system python version is not recommended.
+I use pyenv to be able to use other python versions without modifing the system.

 brew install pyenv